 The Cost-Benefit Analysis

-Many people hesitate to hire an attorney due to concerns about cost.
-However, studies consistently show that injury victims with attorneys receive settlements approximately 3.5 times larger than those without legal representation—even after attorney fees are deducted (Insurance Research Council).
+You may hesitate to hire an attorney due to concerns about cost.
+However, studies show, time and time again, that victims with attorneys often get settlements approximately 3.5 times bigger than those without representation.
+Even after fees are deducted (Insurance Research Council).
 In fact, a Lawyers.com survey found that 91% of people with lawyers received payouts, compared to only 51% of unrepresented victims (Lawyers.com).

 Time Constraints

-Both Florida and Ohio have strict deadlines (statute of limitations) for filing personal injury claims.
+Both Florida and Ohio have statute of limitations for filing personal injury claims.
 In Florida, a recent change shortened the filing deadline from 4 years to just 2 years for accidents occurring after March 24, 2023 (Rosen Injury Law).
 Ohio also maintains a 2-year statute of limitations (Ohio Revised Code §2305.10).
 Missing these deadlines can permanently bar you from seeking compensation for medical expenses and lost wages as a result of the injury.

 Essential Qualifications to Look For